yngtodd/notes/reinforcement_learning/hyperspace/overview.rst

 **General questions:**

-* When is a DQN equivalent to SARSA?
+* When are RL algorithms equivalent?
 * What if the performance of the algorithms swap if we switch to a new environment?